 You can run the campaign on your website and drive traffic to it from multiple sources, increasing participations and encouraging your audience to visit your website

 - It's significantly easier to track entries and draw winners

-- You can choose to run your contest in a Facebook tab if you have over 2,000 followers or more
+- (This feature has been removed by Facebook) You can choose to run your contest in a Facebook tab if you have over 2,000 followers or more